ajv-validator/ajv-cli/README.md

 This command also supports parameters `-r`, `-m` and `-c` as in [validate](#validate-data) command.

-## Migrate schema(s) to draft-06
+### Migrate schemas

-This command validates and migrates schema to draft-06 using [json-schema-migrate](https://github.com/epoberezkin/json-schema-migrate) package.
+This command validates and migrates schema from JSON Schema draft-04 to JSON Schema draft-07 or draft-2019-09 using [json-schema-migrate](https://github.com/epoberezkin/json-schema-migrate) package.

+The [version of JSON Schema](#json-schema-version) is determined by `--spec` parameter (`"draft7"` or `"draft2019"`).

 ```sh
 ajv migrate -s schema